NathanielRand/react-boilerplate-basic/README.md

-# Indecision - Web Application
+# React Boilerplate Basic Application

-## Built in ReactJS
+## Use this to create a new development react application.

-# react-boilerplate-basic
+## By Nathaniel Rand